wanrylin/A-Location-Based-Smart-Drive/README.md

 •	Usability Testing: We confirmed that the system was user-friendly and the prompts for manual location input were intuitive.

 Test Environment:
 •	Location: 1) University of Victoria, Engineering Lab Wing.
-'Cordova bay' and 2) 'Village park Estates'.
+'Oky bay Location' and Parks and Trails, Cordova Bay Road , Cordova BAY  Location and unknown location
-•	Date and Time: Monday, 13/11/2012, starting at 11:00 AM at 'Cordova bay' and continuing at 11:30 AM at 'Village park Estates'.
+•	Date and Time: Monday, 13/11/2012, starting at 11:00 AM at University of Victoria, Engineering Lab Wing.
+'Oky bay Location' and continuing at 11:30 AM at Parks , Trails, Cordova Bay Road , Cordova BAY and unknown location  at 11:45 Am.
-•	Hardware: We used  two laptop computers .
 •	Software: We tested across browsers (Chrome, Firefox, Edge) with the latest updates for compatibility testing.
 •	Network: We used both wired and wireless connections to simulate different network environments.